YOUR FUTURE AND CAREER STARTS FALL ‘18

 Transfer: Any student who has been out of high school for at least one semester, and has completed a minimum of 24 college level units, is considered a transfer.
 If a student has 24 college level units, and is entering TMU the Fall directly after graduating in the Spring they will not be considered a Transfer.

 If you prefer to download and print your TMU Application for Admission, rather than completing it online, you may download all the application components here.

 Please visit our International Student Application Page for detailed information about how to apply.

-Priority Decision – March 2: To receive full consideration for the Fall 2018 semester, applicants should complete their admissions and financial aid applications by March 2nd.
-However, The Master’s University will continue to accept applications on a rolling basis after our priority deadline.
+Priority Decision – February 23, 2018: Receive full consideration for the Fall 2018 semester, applicants should complete their admissions and financial aid applications by February 23.

 Already Applied?
 Check your application status online!